Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Introduction

 \subsection{Traditional OMP algorithm}

 Referred to as stagewise regression, the OMP algorithm first appeared in the area of statistics several decades ago.
 It was introduced to signal processing community around 1993 (see, e.g., \cite{PRK93,DMZ94,MZ93}) and later to approximation theory (e.g., \cite{DMA97,D98,T03}).

-The OMP algorithm iteratively selects a vector basis that is best correlated to the residual at the current iterate.
-The advantage of OMP lies in its simple structure allowing a fast implementation at a low computational cost.
-OMP has stimulated the development of several other compressed sensing algorithms, including the subspace pursuit (SP) \cite{DM09}, compressive sampling matching pursuit (CoSaMP) \cite{NT09}, multipath matching pursuit \cite{KWS14}, stagewise orthogonal matching pursuit (StOMP) \cite{DTDS12}, regularized orthogonal matching pursuit (ROMP) \cite{NV09, NV10}, general orthogonal matching pursuit (gOMP) \cite{WKS12}, weak orthogonal matching pursuit (WOMP) \cite{T00}, and constrained matching pursuit \cite{SM20}.
-The gOMP algorithm is a direct generalization of OMP, allowing $N$ indices to be selected simultaneously in every iteration, where $1\leq N <k$ is a prescribed integer number.
-These algorithms are often referred to as the OMP-type algorithms.
+The OMP algorithm is stated as follows, which iteratively selects a vector basis that is best correlated to the residual at the current iterate.